JeremyTurner1976/Jt76EmberBase/ReadMe.txt

 Ember.computed.alias("controller.bIsLoaded") to set a property that is bound to the controllers bIsLoaded property for change events
 Ember.computed -> gt >, lt <, gte >=, lte <=, map, any, filter, max, min

-.property().volatile() means it is reloaded every time it is called
+.property().volatile() means it is reloaded every time it is called, very useful in specific cases

 willDestroyElement: function () {
     var clone = this.$().clone();